mogulbaig/java/oop.md

 **Overriding**

 Overriding is the ability extend implementation in subclasses for methods defined in the parent class.
-Overriding is more a consequence of inheritance where overloading need to have inheritance.
+Overriding is more a consequence of inheritance where overloading need not have inheritance.

 Since overriding can only be implemented using inheritance where there is a hierarchy of base and subtypes.
 The compiler cannot determine at compile time what method to call.
 This happens only at runtime and this called as dynamic binding.